Azure/ADX-in-a-Day-Lab2/README.md

 #### Challenge 7, Task 1: Declaring variables and using 'let' statements 🎓

-You can use the  **'let'** statement to set a variable name equal to an expression or a function, or to create views (a virtual, temporary, tables based on the result-set of another KQL query). <br>
+You can use the  **'let'** statement to set a variable name equal to an expression or a function, or to create views (virtual, temporary, tables based on the result-set of another KQL query). <br>

 let statements are useful for: <br>
 - Breaking up a complex expression into multiple parts, each represented by a variable.
 - Defining constants outside of the query body for readability.
 - Defining a variable once and using it multiple times within a query.

-For example, you can use 2 **'let'** statements to create "LogType" and "TimeBucket" variables with following values.
+For example, you can use 2 **'let'** statements to create "LogType" and "TimeBucket" variables with the following values:
 - LogType = 'Warning'
 - TimeBucket = 1m